 Data Scientist was named the best job for three years in a row by Glassdoor in the USA.
 Here in Ireland, the Expert Group on Future Skills Needs predict a demand for 21,000 additional professionals with high-level data science skills – so why not consider a degree in Data Science to future-proof your employability?

-Re-examining your options before CAO opens for Change of Mind in May?
+Unhappy with your CAO offer and looking at courses via AQA?
 You should consider the new four-year honours degree in Data Science at NCI.

 Data Science is an inter-disciplinary field that builds on computer science, mathematics, statistics and machine learning.
 Data is found in many places, most obviously structured sources such as databases, but also text, images, video and other unstructured sources.
 As a data scientist, you will study information and work out how to turn it into a resource for business, government and social strategies.